Sherpa.

 Sketching Solutions

-Keeping in mind the stakeholder’s timeline and goal to have a scrappy MVP, we focused on lean testing and prioritizing critical changes.
+To meet the stakeholders' timeline for a scrappy MVP, we prioritized lean testing and key changes.

-After 3 rounds of lo-fi iterations and meetings, we nailed down what was confusing, clunky, or extraneous within the flow, while keeping to our technical and financial constraints with AI.
+After three rounds of low-fidelity iterations and meetings, we identified and resolved confusing, clunky, or unnecessary elements, while staying within our technical and financial limits with AI.

 Task flows and site mapping were also worked out while sketching.